Arkterion-Labs/BlockMSGVanish/README.md

-Prevents players from seeing and PMing vanished players.
+Prevent players from whispering or sending PMs to vanished players